Last Updated on August 7th, 2019

 A silk or satin pillowcase can do miracles2 for both your skin and your hair.
 The smooth texture of these materials allows your face to rest comfortably on the pillow, without forcing any creases to form on your skin.
 This prevents those dreaded wrinkles, or at least delays them – until they begin occurring naturally.
 Silk and satin pillowcases furthermore allow your hair to spread naturally all over your pillow, instead of letting friction with a more rough material tangle or break your strands.

 Another tip is to not sleep on the same pillowcase for too long.
 Toss it in the wash twice a week to evade the bacteria that builds up on its surface.
 If you skip a wash cycle, make sure to at least flip your pillow to the cleaner side.

 Do you wake up with an oily complexion in the mornings?
 That could be because your hair reaches down to your face during the night and spreads its natural oils onto it.
 The solution is simple – tie your hair up in a bun before bed to keep it in its place.
 Keep the bun loose to avoid any breakage.
 Alternatively, wrap your mane in a soft, silky scarf in order to maintain its natural health and beauty overnight.

 The golden rule is valid here, too.
 Never go to bed without taking off your makeup.
 Leaving beauty products on your face for eight hours is a perfect recipe for clogged pores and eventual zit breakouts in the morning.
-Instead, take a few minutes to cleanse your complexion every evening and your fresh face will thank you the next day.
+Instead, take a few minutes to cleanse your skin every evening6, and your fresh face will thank you the next day.

 To be your most trusted ally in your pursuit of clear, healthy skin.